 The criminal law program has a very strong international dimension that benefits from interdisciplinary perspectives.
 Professors David Golove, Stephen Holmes, Richard Pildes, and Samuel Rascoff, the faculty co-directors of the Center on Law and Security, take on terrorism.
 Professor Jerome Cohen leads a course on Chinese law and society.
 Professor Holly Maguigan runs the Comparative Criminal Justice Clinic.
 Professor Davis is interested in the law of development and has written on transnational bribery.
 Professor Theodor Meron, on leave serving as president of both the International Criminal Tribunal for the former Yugoslavia (ICTY) and the Mechanism for International Criminal Tribunals, is an expert in international criminal law.
 Professor Ronald Noble, also on leave, is currently serving his third term as secretary general of Interpol.

 From gun control (Jacobs’s specialty) to capital punishment (Amsterdam, Garland, and Stevenson’s area), constitutional issues are front and center within the study of criminal law at NYU.
 Professor Stephen Schulhofer, a co-author of the leading casebook on criminal law, is also author of Rethinking the Patriot Act: Ideas for Reform and an authority on the high cost of security.
 Professors Bryan Stevenson and Anthony Amsterdam are legendary figures in the world of death penalty litigation, as well as active teachers and scholars.
-(Read profiles of them in the Law School magazine.)
+(Read profiles of Stevenson and Amsterdam in the Law School magazine.)
 Professors Barry Friedman and Randy Hertz are experts in habeas corpus and criminal procedure.
 Hertz and Professor Martin Guggenheim '71 are also authorities on juvenile justice.
 Professor Kim Taylor-Thompson is a national leader on indigent defense.